Who has to do Summer Reading?

 What do I have to read?

 NOTE: All summer reading books are available from your local library or bookstore.
+You can also purchase copies at Amazon.
 Many are also available online for free.

-When will the summer reading assignment be due and how will I be tested?
+When will the summer reading assignment for Honors and AP students be due, and how will I be tested?

 When the school year opens, your English teacher will evaluate your reading through an assessment such as, but not limited to, a template test, critical or creative essay, reading journal, project, presentation, or test.
 Although video versions are enjoyable, they may differ greatly from the written word; rely on the works themselves.

 Be advised some books may contain somewhat explicit language, sexual references, or mature subject matter.
-If there are any questions, contact the English Department Chair, Mary Beth Dial.
-Click here to go to Ms. Dial’s Summer Reading page.
+If there are any questions, contact the English Department Chair, Amy Pothel.

 ALSO!
-Remember The Book Haters’ Summer Book Club on Tuesdays at 4:00 at the Gritters Library Branch!
+Remember The Summer Book Haters Book Club on Tuesdays at 5:00 at the Gritters Library Branch!
 This club is for high school lovers and (especially) haters of all things books and reading!
-Also, it counts as your SHS Summer Reading for 9th and 10th Graders, and as extra-credit for all other lit. classes, honors, and lit.
-AP classes!
+Also, you will receive extra-credit for participating in four out of the five sessions!
 Click here for further information.

 Other books you might enjoy reading on your own: